Posted: Mon 4th Sep 2023

-If you want to build your profile and get noticed, then press and media relations can be very effective,Â writes Debbie (left).
-The key is to invest your time and effort in the right places and to have a plan from the start so you are clear about what you want to achieve, who you want to target and the key messages you want to get across.
+If you want to build your profile and get noticed, press and media relations can be very effective.
+The key is to invest your time and effort in the right places.
+It's also about having a plan from the start, so you're clear about what you want to achieve, who you want to target and the key messages you want to get across.

 You need to do some thorough research to identify the press and media relevant for your target audiences.
-Then, dig deeper and analyse the publication or website for tone, style, structure and content as well as any specific guidelines on sending in material or pitching an idea.
+Then dig deeper and analyse the publication or website for tone, style, structure and content as well as any specific guidelines on sending in material or pitching an idea.

-If you don't have an obvious news story then you can 'create' one.
+If you don't have an obvious news story, you can 'create' one.
 That means 'creating' a reason for a story, called a 'hook'.
 You can use milestones or anniversaries in this way – your 100th customer, five years in business, and so on.

 Look at how you can get greater coverage for your news story by packaging it for your different press and media targets.
 For local, regional, specialist or national press and media, you should seek to do tailored versions of your story, where relevant.